-Salads are so quick to make and can be a breakfast, lunch or supper.
-It may sound strange to eat a salad for breakfast, but if you combine fresh and dried fruits, fruit juice, honey, nuts and seeds, you’ll have a hearty breakfast.
-You can even add some organic gluten-free granola or quinoa for some healthy complex carbohydrates.
+Salads are so quick to make and can be a breakfast, lunch, or supper.
+It may sound strange to eat a salad for breakfast, but if you combine fresh and dried fruits, fruit juice, honey, nuts, and seeds, you’ll have a hearty breakfast.
+You can even add some organic, gluten-free granola or quinoa for healthy complex carbohydrates.
 To make a salad for lunch, you can buy a container that has a side container for your dressing, or you can stack everything together in a mason jar for easy storage and clean up.
 The bottom layer should always be the dressing.
-Then stack juicy veggies and fruits like tomatoes, cucumbers and olives.
-Top it all off with your leaves so they don’t get moist from the dressing.
+Then, stack juicy veggies and fruits like tomatoes, cucumbers, and olives.
+Top it all off with your leaves, so they don’t get moist from the dressing.
 Because of the way it’s layered, this prep technique keeps your salad fresh enough that you can safely make it the night before.

 Creativity with sandwiches

 Eating a sandwich for lunch each day can get boring if you do it often.
 If you’re bored with your lunch options, don’t go to a drive-thru window.
 Instead, mix it up.
 There are plenty of recipes online to spice up your sandwiches and keep them interesting.
-Instead of adding sandwich meat, processed cheese and condiments to your sandwich, make a hummus sandwich and top it off with peppers, olives and leafy greens.
-For another day, try adding pesto, arugula, artichokes and organic, seasoned chicken cut into strips on toasted gluten-free bread.
-You can even make healthy pizza sandwiches by layering healthy pizza toppings into your sandwich and toasting it!
+Instead of adding sandwich meat, processed cheese, and condiments to your sandwich, make a hummus sandwich and top it off with peppers, olives, and leafy greens.
+For another day, try adding pesto, arugula, artichokes, and organic, seasoned chicken cut into strips on toasted gluten-free bread.
+You can even make healthy pizza sandwiches by layering pizza toppings onto your sandwich and toasting it.
 What a lunch!

 Wrap it up

 If you’re still sick of sandwiches, try a different sort of bread: the wrap.
 You can use a variety of wraps for your lunch.
-There’s non-GMO corn tortillas, gluten-free pita breads, rice paper, nori sheets and many more!
-If you want a lower carbohydrate wrap, use leafy greens such as collard greens, romaine lettuce or cabbage to store your nutritious fillings.
+For instance, non-GMO corn tortillas, gluten-free pita breads, rice paper, nori sheets, and many more!
+If you want a lower carbohydrate wrap, use leafy greens such as collard greens, romaine lettuce, or cabbage to store your nutritious fillings.
 As with the sandwiches, you can be as creative as you like in mixing ingredients.
 The more variety, the more vitamins and minerals you’ll get from your lunch.

 Embrace the processor

-Many dips and sauces contain artificial ingredients, monosodium glutamate, high fructose corn syrup and gluten.
-Instead of scanning each sauce to see which one is the least processed, make one yourself.
-Discover recipes online to find the ingredients you’ll need and just hit pulse on your food processor.
+Many dips and sauces contain artificial ingredients, monosodium glutamate, high fructose corn syrup, and gluten.
+Instead of scanning each sauce to see which is the least processed, make one yourself.
+Discover recipes online to find the ingredients you’ll need and just hit “pulse” on your food processor.
 It’s that easy!
-Make your own marinara, salsa, hummus, pesto, mayo, ranch and honey mustard without the questionable ingredients.
-You’ll be eating whole foods and you won’t even need to cook!
+Make your own marinara, salsa, hummus, pesto, mayo, ranch, and honey mustard without the questionable ingredients.
+You’ll be eating whole foods, and you won’t even need to cook!